 2. Specify the Number of inputs as the number of enabled subsystems whose outputs you want to merge.
-In this case you want to set the *Number of inputs *to be 2.
+In this case you want to set the *Number of inputs *to 2.

 3. Leave the Initial output field empty to specify that the Merge block sets its initial output to the initial value of one of its input signals.
 In this case, the output will be the initial value of the subsystem that is enabled when the simulation starts.

-4. Close the Merge block's Block Parameter dialog.
+4. Close the Merge block dialog box.

 5. Connect the output of the two conditionally executed subsystems to the inputs of the Merge block.